 Another great way to show off the ribbon is to use dropped stitches.
 Normally we try to stay away from dropped stitches because they’re big trouble, but in the case of ribbon yarn, we welcome them.
 Dropped stitches create a ladder effect that is perfect for showing off the ribbon yarn.

-Photo via Bluprint member Lulu Creates
+Photo via Craftsy member Lulu Creates

 4. Pair ribbon yarn with other yarns

 Ribbon yarn can work well alone or with others.
-Pair ribbon yarn with solid-color yarns for fun effects like Bluprint member Lulu Creates did with this wool hat and scarflette set.
+Pair ribbon yarn with solid-color yarns for fun effects like Craftsy member Lulu Creates did with this wool hat and scarflette set.
 Here, a hand-dyed wool yarn was used as the main yarn, while ribbon yarn adds a fun trim.
 Try knitting the ribbon yarn solo for a few rows, or hold two strands of yarn together to create a combination of fibers.